-A final year student of The University of the South Pacific (USP) attended the weeklong Orientation programme at Australia’s Macquarie University from 19-23 February, 2018, as part of his prize for winning the USP’s 2017 Westpac Buddy of the Year award recipient.
+A final year student of The University of the South Pacific (USP) recently attended a weeklong Orientation programme at Australia’s Macquarie University, as part of his prize for scooping the Westpac Buddy of the Year 2018 award recipient.

-USP has a Buddy programme under Campus Life’s First Year Experience Office.
-It is a volunteer programme which links senior students with first year students to help them with a seamless transition into university life.
+USP has a Buddy programme under Campus Life’s First Year Experience Office, which links senior students with first year students to help them with a seamless transition into university life.

-While there, Mr Seth said he gained more knowledge about the University, the facilities and the type & level of courses offered which will assist and guide him and his peers for further studies abroad.
+He shared that he gained a lot of knowledge about Macquarie University, the facilities and the types & level of courses offered which will assist and guide him and his peers for further studies abroad.

-“I also realised the importance they place on non-academic assistance for students, especially for first-year students.
-It validated my work as a Buddy and made me realise how important it is to be a volunteer Buddy,” he said.
+“I also realised the importance they place on non-academic assistance for students, especially for first-years.
+It validated my work as a Buddy and made me realise how important it is to be a volunteer Buddy,” Mr. Singh said.

-Mr Seth mentioned that after his visit, he was even more motivated to further his studies and encouraged other students to keep advancing in their studies.
+He also mentioned that after his visit, he was even more motivated to further his studies and continues to encourage other students to keep advancing.

-“As a recipient of a special award, the USP Westpac Buddy of the Year 2017, I believe I have a duty to share my experience with other students and encourage them to volunteer and make the most of what USP has to offer.
-This award has been such a great motivation for me,” he added.
+“As a recipient of a special award, the Westpac Buddy of the Year 2018, I believe I have a duty to share my experience with other students and encourage them to volunteer and make the most of what USP has to offer.
+This award has been such a great motivation for me,” he said.

-He thanked USP’s Campus Life section and Westpac for the opportunity and experience to visit the Australian university.
+He acknowledged Westpac and USP’s Campus Life for the opportunity and experience in the Australian university.